thomas-krenn/PVE-Logscript/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the project's existing license (LGPL-2.1).
+By contributing, you agree that your contributions will be licensed under the project's existing license (CC0 1.0 Universal).

 ## 🙌 Thank You